openstack-archive/collectd-openstack-plugins/README.rst

       WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
-      Convention for heading levels in collectd-ceilometer-plugin documentation:
+      Convention for heading levels in collectd-openstack-plugins documentation:

       =======  Heading 0 (reserved for the title in a document)
       -------  Heading 1